arcticfoxrc/pennywise/public/docs/setup.md

 ![Create web app](pics/ff3.png)

-  - Second, if you get below, click on the web app icon pointed in screenshot.
+  - if you get below, click on the web app icon pointed in screenshot.

 ![Create web app](pics/ff2.png)

-  - If you get below, click on the **"+ Add app"** then web app icon to add a web app to your project.
   - Enter a nickname for your app (e.g., `hello-2a`) and don't check the box to set up Firebase Hosting
+  - Firebase hosting required only if you want to use external bought domain, which is not required for this project.
   - Click **"Register app"**.

 ![Create web app](pics/ff4.png)